Dedication of the Charles Hill Pavilion at Camp Adams and a Fond Farewell to Charlie

 Pat & Gene Ross

-A great big THANK YOU from all of us at Camp Adams to all the Camp Adams Community!
+A great big THANK YOU from all of us at Camp Adams to the Camp Adams Community!

 Two self-contained sites offer cabins and lodge facilities complete with in-cabin bathroom facilities.
 Fireplaces and residential kitchens are available in select cabins.
 Food service proudly features local foods and is able to accommodate most special dietary needs.